WRX Performance Parts: The Definitive Guide - Crawford Performance

 Your stock WRX engine has its limits.
 Once you start pushing past 350 lb-ft of torque, you’re entering territory where internal components like pistons, rods, and bearings become weak points.
 To reliably make more power, you’ll need to build your engine.
 This involves replacing those stock parts with forged, high-strength alternatives that can handle the increased stress.
 A built engine is the foundation for any high-horsepower build, from a track car to a daily driver with a serious kick.
 Remember, any time you add major performance parts, a professional tune is not just recommended, it's essential to protect your investment and keep your car running strong.

-Plan Your WRX Mod Journey
+Creating Your Personal WRX Mod Roadmap

 Modifying your WRX is an exciting process, but it’s easy to get carried away with the endless options available.
 The best approach is to treat it as a journey, not a race to the highest horsepower number.
 A thoughtful plan will save you time, money, and the frustration of installing parts that don’t align with your goals.
 Before you even think about adding parts, take a step back and map out what you want your car to become.
 This ensures every dollar you spend contributes to a cohesive, reliable, and enjoyable build that you'll love for years to come.